Brazil Holds Key Rate at 13.75% as Lula’s Spending Plan Adds to Inflation Risk

 Stock Traders Skittish With Worrisome Bond Signals: Markets Wrap

-The bank kept the benchmark Selic at 13.75% for a third consecutive meeting late on Wednesday, as expected by all analysts in a Bloomberg survey.
-It was the last rate decision before Luiz Inacio Lula da Silva assumes the country’s presidency on Jan.
-1 and it follows a tightening cycle that added 11.75 percentage points to borrowing costs until September, when policymakeres paused.
+The bank maintained the benchmark Selic at 13.75% for a third consecutive meeting late on Wednesday, as expected by all analysts in a Bloomberg survey.
+It was the last rate meeting before Luiz Inacio Lula da Silva assumes the country’s presidency on Jan.
+1.

+In a statement accompanying the decision, board members reiterated they will consider holding rates steady for “a sufficiently long period,” and that they will not hesitate to resume hikes if inflation doesn’t slow as planned.

-“The current scenario, particularly uncertain on the fiscal side, requires serenity when evaluating risks,” policymakers wrote in a statement accompanying their decision.
+“The current scenario, particularly uncertain on the fiscal side, requires serenity when evaluating risks,” they wrote.
 “The Committee will closely monitor future developments in fiscal policy and, in particular, its effects on asset prices and inflation expectations, with potential impacts on the dynamics of future inflation.”

 Read more: Brazil Central Bank Chief Vows to Persist in Inflation Fight